cisagov/dotgov-home/pages/support/security.md

 ### Will automatic preloading affect state or local government, or Native tribe domains and websites?

-**No.** If a .Gov domain belongs to a native tribe, a state, or a local government entity, it will not be affected by HTTPS preloading.
+**No.** If a .gov domain belongs to a native tribe, a state, or a local government entity, it will not be affected by HTTPS preloading.

 ### Will automatic preloading affect existing (registered BEFORE May 15, 2017) Executive branch federal .gov domains and websites?

-**No.** If a .Gov domain was registered before May 15, 2017, it will not be affected by the HTTPS preloading.
+**No.** If a .gov domain was registered before May 15, 2017, it will not be affected by the HTTPS preloading.

-Note: It's possible for any .Gov domain owner to preload their own domain.
+Note: It's possible for any .gov domain owner to preload their own domain.
 Some domains not meeting the above criteria have been preloaded through the domain owner's direct action, and could be affected.
 This service only applies to identifying domains preloaded through the DotGov's Program team action, rather than the domain owner's action.

 See below to learn how to verify whether a domain has been preloaded.

-### How will HSTS preloading affect .Gov domain visitors?
+### How will HSTS preloading affect .gov domain visitors?

-If a .Gov domain is affected and preloaded, any websites hosted on that domain or any of its subdomains will be affected in the following two ways:
+If a .gov domain is affected and preloaded, any websites hosted on that domain or any of its subdomains will be affected in the following two ways:

 1. Supporting web browsers will automatically redirect HTTP requests to the HTTPS version of the same URL, for any URL on that domain or its subdomains.